braydonf/nostr-key-change/specification.md

 * The `content` field MUST include the Recovery Key Setup Event either encrypted and private or unencrypted and public.
 * The `recovery-key-attestation` MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.

-## Key Migration and Revocation Events
+## Key Migration and Revocation Event

 ### Event Details